 As adults, all of my grandmother’s children had received education or training and were very productive in a country where opportunity is not readily available.
 You have to hustle.
 Uncle Juan had a small shoe factory with 4-5workers.
 Maria was a seamstress and taught dressmaking at a technical school.
 Lupe sold embroideries and with her husband distributed bottle gas used for cooking.
 Mercedes sold milk to the neighbors, bought in gallons and sold a quart at a time.
 Anita and her husband sold mattresses and beds.
 Alejandro put himself through law school and helped his brother Orlando get through medical school.
 I think I’ve left out one.
 It may come back to me later.
 Alejandro acted as the patriarch of the family, able and willing to give money when someone needed it or give it to support the tribe.
 He was loved and adored and his birthdays were celebrated with a lot of heart.
 Alejandro belonged to them.

 Celia, my mother, lost his mother at the age of 3 to Tetanus after child birth.
 Her father died when she was 8.
 Her Aunt Isabel who did not have any children, took Celia to raise her as her daughter.
 Her siblings went to live with different relatives in other cities.
-So, my mother did not have a tribe to rely on, to support her or compete with my father’s brew.
+So, my mother did not have a tribe to rely on, to support her or compete with my father’s brood.
 She had to fend for herself, difficult or impossible against such a powerful pack.
 Her strengths: she was beautiful, articulate, ill tempered when provoked.

 From them I inherited how to live through the drama of life, how to survive trauma, how to compete in the world, how to live a productive life, how to give and to receive.